Tools4everBV/Hello-Conn-Prov-Target-Zermelo/README.md

 | student            | The unique identifier of the student                   |
 | departmentOfBranch | The unique identifier of a `DepartmentOfBranch` entity |

+>[!IMPORTANT]
+> If you receive the following error:<br>
+>
+> De prognose voor _{stundentId}_ in afdeling _{departofBranch]} moet een gewicht hebben dat tussen 1% en 100% ligt.
+>
+> This means that a `participationWeight` must be included in the JSON payload.
+This attribute is used to predict whether a student will succeed.
+However this is not always mandatory.
+At this point its unclear in which situation this attribute is mandatory.
+The _create_ lifcycle action in the _V1.0.1_ connector includes this attribute.

 To obtain the `departmentOfBranch` information, it is necessary to perform a lookup in the `departmentOfBranch` endpoint.
 The matching criteria involve making the following comparisons:

 - `departmentOfBranchCode` with the `PrimaryContract.Department.DisplayName`